bitRAKE/fasmg_playground/win64/AutoHeap/readme.txt

 Use case:

 Algorithms needing several growing buffers.
-Reserve availible address ranges in proportion to needs of the algorithm to provide maximum utility of memory.
+Reserve available address ranges in proportion to needs of the algorithm to provide maximum utility of memory.

 The failure process for an auto heap:
 	- no failure